Be Polarizing! 8 Habits The Sovereign Woman Practices

 When you ritualize the little things, you remind yourself that you matter—even in the in-between.

-This practice alone transformed my relationship with myself.
-It taught me how to anchor into my life, not escape it.
+This practice alone transformed my relationship with myself. teaching me to anchor in, not escape.

 3. Keep a Self-Trust List